wghglory/blog.backup/source/_posts/2017-02-11-afterwork.md

 header-img: afterwork.jpg
 ---

-This article is from [Kalyana Sundaram ](https://www.linkedin.com/pulse/after-work-what-determines-your-future-spend-one-hour-sundaram).
-Thanks for your great advices!
+This article is from [Kalyana Sundaram.](https://www.linkedin.com/pulse/after-work-what-determines-your-future-spend-one-hour-sundaram) Thanks for your great advices!

 You finish work at 6 pm, go to bed at 12 midnight.
 Within these six hours, how do you spend them?
 Watching TV?
 In fact, the activities you do between 6 am and 12 midnight, the importance of it is beyond your imagination.